 So, you’re looking for ways of creating a ZIP File based on your operating system?
 Perfect, you’re in the right place.
 We’ll give you the exact steps you need to take to do that.
 Afterward, you’ll save some space on your storage drive due to compression, and can even protect it from prying eyes.
-Furthermore, you can send the files through e-mail, upload them to the cloud, or copy to a flash drive, knowing its size is as little as possible.
-With that in mind, let’s get into the steps to ZIP a file on Windows, Linux, macOS, and even Android and iOS.
+Furthermore, you can send the files through e-mail, upload them to the cloud, or copy to a flash drive, knowing its size is as little as possible as mentioned on our article “Why Zip a File“.
+With that in mind, let’s get into the steps to ZIP a file on Windows, macOS, and Linux.

 - Pick the folder or file you want to convert into a ZIP archive.